Is your sciatica pain making you depressed and putting you down?

 Everybody have their own techniques and methods while handling sciatic pain.

-A good starting point would be some simple exercise to strengthen the spine.
+A good starting point to get pain relief would be some simple exercise to strengthen the spine.

 Learning Yoga or joining a fitness class that is dedicated to teaching you how to do proper exercises and other forms of workout specially designed for the back can also be of great help.